rsb0/TDT4250_LeagueOfLegends/README.md

 ### Constraints

 A set of constraints for each Ecore model has been implemented, ensuring data integrity.
-The implementation can be found in tdt4250.project.LeagueOfLegends's LeagueOfLegendsValidator.
+The implementation can be found in tdt4250.project.LeagueOfLegends's LeagueOfLegendsValidator, and have been done through the use of Java, rather than OCL statements.

 ### League